What the Hell Happened to Matthew Broderick?

 Broderick had a couple successes early in his career: Ladyhawke, Project X, Wargames.
 He seemed the go-to guy for fragile, impish nerdlings.
 But John Hughes gave him the opportunity to play the greatest high school student of all time.
 Though he’s turned into a nebbishy, closeted version of Ferris, and though he’s simply mah-velous on stage, Broderick won’t ever be able to do better than that Wayne Newton singing kid in the leatherette leopard jacket.

-17. Disclaimer: RB is about to get overly excited.
+Disclaimer: RB is about to get overly excited.
 OK.
 So, over the weekend we were watching “The Best Exotic Marigold Hotel” (good, btw, but not if you like fast paced action movies!)
 Anyway, among the previews, a movie called “Margaret” I’ve never heard of.
 Must be from a few years ago, anyway in the preview there was Matthew Broderick!
 He appeared to be playing an English teacher as he was quoting a famous poem by Hopkins, “Spring and Fall to a Young Child” – specifically, the last line, “It is Margaret you mourn for”!
-In those couple of seconds, I saw the best of the stage actor, in a supporting movie role!
-I must get this movie ASAP!!
+In those couple of seconds, I… Read more »

 http://www.avclub.com/articles/the-stepford-wives,22297/